 If you are good at typing and your typing speed is really fast then it is an advantage for you to give computer-based IELTS exam.
 So, a good typist must go for computer-based IELTS instead of paper-based IELTS.

 There is a high possibility of getting quick results in computer-based IELTS exams as compared to a paper-based exam.

-Making notes and highlighting important points isn’t that easy as it sounds.
+Making notes and highlighting important points isn’t as easy as it sounds.
 Many students prefer pen and paper for doing so but let me tell you that providing pen and paper isn’t mandatory by the IELTS center.
-So, if you one of them who has a habit of noting down points on paper then firstly confirm it from your IELTS center whether you are getting pen and paper or not in your exam.
+So, if you are one of them who has a habit of noting down points on paper then firstly confirm from your IELTS center whether you are getting pen and paper or not in your exam.

-Some candidate finds it difficult to give multiple hours on screen due to severe headache, sore head, tired eyes and so on.
+Some candidate finds it difficult to give multiple hours on screen due to severe headache, sore head, tired eyes, and so on.
 So, the computer-based IELTS exam is not suitable for them.

 If you are one of those who need pin-drop silence while giving your exam, then you might get distracted by the typing sound from multiple computers around you.